marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 Mistakes in route announcements are contained to the route not being propagated further.

-Mistakes in the client setup may lead to spreading unreachable routes across their autonomous systems, causing inefficient routing.
+Mistakes in the Client setup may lead to spreading unreachable routes across their autonomous systems, causing inefficient routing.

 It is recommended to log rogue GARP or IPv6 DAD communication to detect